-Then I moved to a second set of aligners, because one of my teeth did not move as expected.
+Then I moved to the second set of aligners because one of my teeth did not move as expected.
 That resulted in another two months of Invisalign.

-I think each case is completely unique, but for the most part the timeline for Invisalign seems to move forward and not back.
+I think each case is unique, but for the most part, the timeline for Invisalign seems to move forward and not back.
 I’ve never met anyone who finished treatment earlier than expected.
-Those people may exist I just haven’t met any of them.
+Those people may exist; I just haven’t met them.

 To avoid a bad Invisalign experience, make certain to pay attention to how well your trays fit.
 If you notice a problem, schedule an appointment to see your Invisalign provider.
 If your teeth stop tracking, you will need further refinements, which will lengthen your overall treatment time.

 How Do I Know If Invisalign Is Working?

-If your teeth continue to track and your trays are snug and form fitting then the Invisalign system is working.
+If your teeth continue to track and your trays are snug and form-fitting, the Invisalign system is working.
 Aligners must remain tight against your teeth.
-If you begin to notice gaps between the bottom of your teeth and the tray it means some of your teeth aren’t moving as expected.
+If you begin to notice gaps between the bottom of your teeth and the tray, it means some of your teeth aren’t moving as expected.